-The metatheory of FCSL [Nanevski et al. 2014, §4] requires the coherence predicates to satisfy several properties that we omit here, but prove in our implementation.
+The metatheory of FCSL [37, §4] requires the coherence predicates to satisfy several properties that we omit here, but prove in our implementation.
 The most important property is the fork-join closure, stating that the state space is closed under realignment of self and other components.
 In other words, one may subtract a value from self and add it to other (and vice versa), without changing the coherence of the underlying state.

 SpanTree sp contains two non-idle transitions.
-Transition marknode\trans, parametrized by the node x, describes how an unmarked x is physically marked in the joint graph, and simultaneously added to the self component.
-The transition nullify\trans is parametrized by node x and the direction c, indicating the successor of x (left or right) that must be cut off from the graph.
-We omit the definitions of the functions mark\node and null\edge that describe the physical changes performed by the two transitions to the underlying shared graph.
-These can be found in the Coq code.
+The first transition marknode_trans, parametrized by the node x, describes how an unmarked x is physically marked in the joint graph, and simultaneously added to the self component.
+The second transition nullify_trans is parametrized by node x and the direction c, indicating the successor of x (left or right) that must be cut off from the graph.
+We omit the definitions of the functions mark_node and null_edge that describe the physical changes performed by the two transitions to the underlying shared graph.
+These can be found in the accompanying Coq code [46].

+'''

-''' Definition marknode_trans x s s' := exists g : graph (joint s), ~~(mark g x) /\ joint s' = mark_node g x /\ self s' = #x \+ self s /\ other s' = other s /\ coh s /\ coh s'.
+Definition marknode_trans x s s' :=

+exists g : graph (joint s), ~~(mark g x) /\

+joint s' = mark_node g x /\ self s' = #x \+ self s /\

+other s' = other s /\ coh s /\ coh s'.

-Definition nullify_trans x (c : side) s s' := exists g : graph (joint s), x \in dom (self s) /\ joint s' = null_edge g c x /\ self s' = self s /\ other s' = other s, coh s /\ coh s'. '''
+Definition nullify_trans x (c : side) s s' :=

+exists g : graph (joint s), x \in dom (self s) /\

+joint s' = null_edge g c x /\ self s' = self s /\

+other s' = other s, coh s /\ coh s'.

+'''

 The FCSL metatheory requires that transitions also satisfy several properties.
-For example, marknode\trans and nullify\trans preserve the other-component and the coherence predicate, as immediately apparent from their definitions.
+For example, marknode_trans and nullify_trans preserve the other-component and the coherence predicate, as immediately apparent from their definitions.
 They also preserve the footprint of the underlying state, i.e., they don't add or remove any pointers.
-Adding and removing heap parts can be accomplished by communication between concurroids, as we briefly discuss in Section 4.
+Adding and removing heap parts can be accomplished by communication between concurroids, which we will briefly discuss in Section 4 of this paper.

-The coherence predicate, the transitions, and the proofs of their properties are packaged into a dependent record SpanTree sp, which encapsulates all that's important about a concurroid.
+The coherence predicate, the transitions, and the proofs of their properties are packaged into a dependent record3 SpanTree sp, which encapsulates all that's important about a concurroid.
 Thus, we use the power of dependent types in an essential way to build mathematical abstractions, such as concurroids, that are critical for reusing proofs.